 How to book a tour with us

-A few customers have experienced their cards being declined, if this happens don't worry - just contact your bank or email us at [email protected] and we can send you another payment link.
+A few customers have experienced their cards being declined, if this happens don't worry - just contact your bank or email us with the date and time of the tour, and how many adult/children tickets at [email protected] and we can send you another payment link.

 *Please note if you are using a special promo code then enter it in the "Voucher Code" section before you select the amount of tickets you would like to purchase*

 It's easy!
 You can book tickets online here.We begin our tours at 11:30 am.
 We will send you the meeting place details before the day of the tour.
 Our culinary tour lasts for 3 to 3 and a half hours, and each one involves some walking, so be sure to bring comfortable footwear.
 Your guide will stay with you throughout the tour, and you can make requests about any special dietary requirements such as any food allergies or foods you prefer to avoid eating.
 You can email us about your food needs prior to the tour, or you can inform your guide at the meeting location.
 And don't forget to bring a camera!
 You will want to remember these great places for when you come back to Chicago!